The Institute is made up of dedicated drug discovery teams led by a Chief Scientific Officer and three Lead Academic Scientists.

 Our Chief Scientific Officer (CSO) leads the UCL Drug Discovery Institute and drives scientific progress.
 Please get in touch if you’d like to discuss potential collaborations.

-Paul obtained a first class honours degree in Biochemistry and Microbiology from the University of Leeds, followed by a PhD in Biochemistry at the University of London.
-He moved to the Salk Institute for Biological Studies in San Diego for his postdoc, before joining the Neuroscience Research Centre, Merck Research Laboratories, where he moved from lab scientist to Head of Molecular and Cellular Neurosciences.
+Paul obtained a first-class honours degree from the University of Leeds, followed by a PhD in Biochemistry at the University of London.
+He moved to the Salk Institute for Biological Studies in San Diego for his postdoc, before joining the Neuroscience Research Centre, Merck Research Laboratories where he moved from lab scientist to Head of Molecular and Cellular Neurosciences.

-Paul joined Pfizer in 2006, and went on to help establish the new Pfizer Regenerative Medicine research unit in Cambridge UK, leading the small molecule and cell therapy programs.
+Paul joined Pfizer in 2006 and went on to help establish the new Pfizer Regenerative Medicine research unit in Cambridge UK, leading the small molecule and cell therapy programs.
 In 2011 the regenerative medicine activities were incorporated into a new Pfizer research unit, “Neusentis”, where he was Head of Molecular and Cellular Biology.
-In October 2015, Paul moved to UCL Faculty of Brain Sciences to become the Chief Scientific Officer for the Alzheimer’s Research UK UCL Drug Discovery Institute.
+In October 2015, Paul moved to UCL Institute of Neurology to become the Chief Scientific Officer for the Alzheimer’s Research UK UCL Drug Discovery Institute.
 In 2017 he also became a Group Leader in the Dementia Research Institute at UCL.